 Over time, teeth often get damaged, whether it’s due to aging, tooth decay, or injuries to the teeth.
-Sometimes the damage leads to changes in the size or shape of teeth, and dental crowns are caps that can be placed over a tooth to restore the size, shape, appearance, and strength of the tooth.
+Sometimes the damage leads to changes in the size or shape of teeth, and dental treatments like a ceramic or porcelain crown are caps that can be placed over a tooth to restore the size, shape, appearance, and strength of the tooth.
 These crowns can be made of many materials, and two of the most popular are ceramic crowns and porcelain fused to metal options.
-This leaves many people wondering about the difference between porcelain crown and ceramic crown.
+This leaves many people wondering about the difference between a porcelain crown and a ceramic crown.

 First, why are dental crowns used?
 Some of the common reasons that you may require a dental crown include:

 - Restoring a worn down or broken tooth.

 - Protecting a tooth that’s weak from breaking or keeping parts of a cracked tooth together.